connectkushal/cssnotes/README.md

 ### CSS Notes

-- This repo has some notes on css, sass, frameworks based on sass like bulma and bootstrap5, tools/plugins for efficient coding.
+- This repo has some of my notes on css, sass, frameworks based on sass like bulma and bootstrap5, tools/plugins for efficient coding.
-- I made them for a quick revision when I'm using css after some gap.
+- It is for a quick revision when I'm using css after some gap.

 ---